rune/rune/docs/docs/multiplayer/game-over.md

 game over popup to the user.

 This popup contents will vary depending on the options you pass.
-The main difference is whether the game defines its result in terms of winners and losers or does it want to give each player a score.
+The main choice is whether the game has winners/losers or assigns each player a score. or does it want to give each player a score.

 ### Delaying Game Over Popup